 If you’re a small business owner and been affected by the Coronavirus pandemic one way or the other then here’s news of relief for you.
 The US government has announced a 2-trillion dollars relief fund under the CARES Act (Corona, Aid, Relief & Economic Security).
 This relief, to the small businesses, is available in the form of SBA Loans.
+Then to prepare for this, small business owners need to consider their financial security to look after this money, researching into the different types of business online banking they can get and which is best for them.

 Although the CARES Act does not only tend to provide aid to the small businesses and in fact, the individuals can also seek relief through it, however, in this article, I’ll restrict myself to the small businesses only and will touch the following topics very concisely.
 Such as: